Showing 1 - 1 OF 1

 Customize your own printable booklet with key resources and installation information.

 The Army on Okinawa is responsible for the critical function for all U.S. services on Okinawa.
 Theses major functions include receiving and distributing cargo, distributing the island's military fuel supply, and port operations.
-The 10th Area Support Group serves as the installation command for all Army organizations on Okinawa and provides contingency support to deployed/employed forces in the Pacific Rim.
+The 10th Support Group serves as the installation senior command for all Army organizations on Okinawa, and provides contingency support to deployed/employed forces in the Pacific.

-Besides passports and visas, other important documents you will probably need for your transition to Okinawa include:
+Besides passports and visas, other important documents you will need for your transition to Okinawa include:

 Be particularly sure you and your family are properly immunized and have the paperwork to prove it.
 This is especially important for your children, since they will need their immunization records to enroll in any of the schools on base.